FLAT LAY PHOTOGRAPHY

-This time, I look at the art of smartphone photography.
-More specifically, why I took the time to transpose some wider photographer skills into a whole online course just for flatlay’s style shooting.
+This time, I look at the art of smartphone FLAT LAY photography.
+More specifically, why I took the time to transpose some wider photographer skills into a whole online course just for flat lays style shooting.

 For a short while now, I have been dabbling in email style courses.
 I share tips and guidance usually around the styles of photography that I specialise in.
-I got into this because I love to subscribe to this form of learning myself.
-I cant tell you how many things I have picked up over the years from this method of drip-learning.
+I can’t tell you how many things I have picked up over the years from this method of drip-learning.
 But when I get into musing on this, really, I just personally LOVE all forms of learning.
-I am a content to watch or assist anyone who is more skilled at anything than myself, observe them do something with finesse and wisdom.
+I am content to watch or assist anyone who is more skilled at anything than myself, observe them do something with finesse and wisdom.
 Whether it be physically make something, explain a concept, or y’know, chop an onion with the respect it deserves.

 I was chit-chatting with a buddy about a week ago, and we got to talking about the current wave in learning online.
 We agreed how it is actually far better value (in our mutual opinion) than University.
 We were making wonderfully wild predictions about how Further Education ought to come full circle and go back to serving a far smaller demographic.
 The masses can go on to learn in their own financially free way, in a musically fuelled, bohemian ‘self-led’ revolution.

 Then, we got onto discussing Instagram and the art of Flat Lay Photography.
 She told me how tricky she found it, and was pointing me to some of the accounts she loved and then some examples of “shockingly bad” versions (her words not mine).

 So I started exploring this.
 As such a precise style of photography, I wanted to really walk around in it for a bit.